Sarah Bernhardt: Wartime service at the Odéon (1870–1871)

 The outbreak of the Franco-Prussian War abruptly interrupted her theatrical career.
-The news of the defeat of the French Army, the surrender of Napoleon III at Sedan, and the proclamation of the Third French Republic on 4 September 1870 was followed by a siege of the city by the Prussian Army.
+The news of the defeat of the French Army, the surrender of Napoleon III at Sedan, and the proclamation of the Third French Republic on 4 September 1870 was followed by a siege of Paris by the Prussian Army.
 Paris was cut off from news and from its food supply, and the theatres were closed.
 Bernhardt took charge of converting the Odéon into a hospital for soldiers wounded in the battles outside the city.
 She organised the placement of 32 beds in the lobby and the foyers, brought in her personal chef to prepare soup for the patients, and persuaded her wealthy friends and admirers to donate supplies for the hospital.
 Besides organising the hospital, she worked as a nurse, assisting the chief surgeon with amputations and operations.
 When the coal supply of the city ran out, Bernhardt used old scenery, benches, and stage props for fuel to heat the theater.
 In early January 1871, after 16 weeks of the siege, the Germans began to bombard the city with long-range cannons.
 The patients had to be moved to the cellar, and before long, the hospital was forced to close.
 Bernhardt arranged for serious cases to be transferred to another military hospital, and she rented an apartment on rue de Provence to house the remaining 20 patients.
 By the end of the siege, Bernhardt's hospital had cared for more than 150 wounded soldiers, including a young undergraduate from the École Polytechnique, Ferdinand Foch, who later commanded the Allied armies in the First World War.

 The French government signed an armistice on 19 January 1871, and Bernhardt learned that her son and family had been moved to Hamburg.
 She went to the new chief executive of the French Republic, Adolphe Thiers, and obtained a pass to go to Germany to return them.
 When she returned to Paris several weeks later, the city was under the rule of the Paris Commune.
 She moved again, taking her family to Saint-Germain-en-Laye.
 She later returned to her apartment on the rue de Rome in May, after the Commune was defeated by the French Army.